solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/samples/03_01_PHP_Language_Support.md

 2. Use [pgAdmin](./03_00-1_Query_PostgreSQL_pgAdmin.md) or the [Azure CLI](./03_00-2_Connect_Query_Azure_CLI.md) to create the `inventory` database on the Flexible Server.

 3. Moreover, install and setup PHP from the [downloads page](https://windows.php.net/download/).
-These instructions were tested with PHP 8.0.30 (any PHP 8.0 version should work).
+These instructions have been tested with PHP 8.0.30 (any PHP 8.0 version should work).
 Optionally use a tool such as [XAMPP](https://www.apachefriends.org/download.html) to greatly simplify the installation process.

 Prior to running the example code, the `php.ini` file needs to uncomment the `extension=pgsql` line by removing the leading semi-colon.
 This will include the PostgreSQL extension in the PHP runtime.